 Dr Aparna Agarwal is available for Consultation from 5 pm - 6.30 pm on Mon, Wed and Saturday while Dr Manisha Mehta is available for consultation from 11.30 am - 1 pm (Mon-Sat).
 For appointment you can call +91-9810333238 or +91-124-4827000 between 9 am - 8 pm.

 Cataract Surgery Procedure

 Cataract surgery is usually an outpatient procedure and takes around 15 - 30 minutes to perform.
-At GNH Hospital Eye Surgeons Dr Maneesha Mehta and Dr Vivek Garg perform phacoemulsification cataract surgeries.
+At GNH Hospital Eye Surgeons Dr Manisha Mehta and Dr Aparna Agarwal perform phacoemulsification cataract surgeries.